mich-murphy/mich-murphy.com/blog/content/configure-nextcloud-nixos.md

 }
 ```

-**Note**: I pieced together this setup thanks to the [documentation in the NixOS Manual](https://nixos.org/manual/nixos/stable/index.html#module-security-acme-config-dns-with-vhosts), I recommend giving it a read to understand what's going on here.
+I pieced together this setup thanks to the [documentation in the NixOS Manual](https://nixos.org/manual/nixos/stable/index.html#module-security-acme-config-dns-with-vhosts), I recommend giving it a read to understand what's going on here.

 ## Conclusion

-As you can see above, there are a few steps to properly configuring Nextcloud.
+As you can see above, there are a few steps involved in properly configuring Nextcloud.
 Regarding Nextcloud apps, I found it easier to be able to install and manage these via Nextcloud itself.

 I ended up putting all of the above config into its own module, for reference you can view it [here](https://github.com/mich-murphy/nix-config/blob/master/common/nixos/nextcloud.nix).